SoftwareAG/universalmessaging-server-docker-samples/README.md

 Note the following prerequisites for using the package:

 * You have some familiarity with the Docker technology.
-* You have Universal Messaging Server and Universal Messaging Template Application 10.11 installed on a 64-bit Linux machine using the Software AG Installer.
+* You have Universal Messaging Server and Universal Messaging Template Applications 10.11 installed on a 64-bit Linux machine using the Software AG Installer.
 * All the latest available fixes are installed on the installation.
 * A Universal Messaging realm server instance has been created.